 Mt Ruapehu is New Zealand’s biggest winter ground.
 Whakapapa and Turoa ski areas are located here on two sides, and a lift pass gives you access to both slopes, which means you have more freedom and choice for your skiing.

 Happy Valley in Whakapapa is the best places for learners and those who want to acquire more skills.

 Where to Stay | We recommend the elegant Chateau Tongariro Hotel, but there are many other options to chose from.

 Just 90 minutes drive from Christchurch, Mt Hutt is probably the best ski field in New Zealand.
 Here you will find high-class conditions and amazing Kiwi hospitality.
-Freestyle parks and Skiwiland Early Learning Centre are found here, as well as 2 restaurants and a coffee shop on the mountain.
+Freestyle parks and Skiwiland Early Learning Centre are located here, as well as two restaurants and a coffee shop on the mountain.